The Group R2D2 Shrinkage Prior for Sparse Linear Models with Grouped Covariates: Simulations

 Note that $\sum_{g=1}^G\sum_{j=1}^{p_g}|\beta_{gj}|=25$ for all the scenarios, and number of null groups increases from 0 to 4 going from scenario 1 to 5.
 In scenario 1, there is one significant coefficient in each group, while four groups have significant coefficients in scenario 2, with a differing number of signals in each group.
 Significant coefficients are roughly equally distributed between three and two groups in settings 3 and 4, respectively, whereas all non-null coefficients are in a single group in setting 5.
 We set $\sigma^2$ so that the resulting signal-to-noise ratio (SNR) matches a pre-specified value (0.5 and 0.7).

 We compare the gR2D2 prior with several other methods.
 As a baseline, we consider prior frameworks that do not account for grouping structure, including the original R2D2 prior \citep{zhang2022bayesian} and the horseshoe prior (HS) \citep{carvalho2009handling}.
 We also consider shrinkage priors designed for the grouped setting including the GIGG prior \citep{boss2023group} and grouped horseshoe prior (GHS) \citep{xu2016bayesian}.
+We wrote custom Gibbs samplers for posterior computation for all competing methods.
 Finally, for the gR2D2 prior, the variance allocation parameters follow either the Dirichlet distribution (gR2D2-D) or the logistic normal distribution (gR2D2-L).
 For both methods, we set the hyperparameters as in Section~\ref{sec:hyper}, using the Empirical Bayes approach for gR2D2-D.

 For all methods, we generate 1000 posterior samples of $\bbeta$ after discarding the first 1000 samples as burn-in, and then compute the posterior mean and $95\%$ credible intervals.
 Our metric of interest is the sum of squared errors between the posterior mean $\hat{\bbeta}$ and the true value $\bbeta$, averaged over the number of simulations ($R=100$):